JameroJames-TakahashiHoshino/NEUVULNERASCAN/README.md

 gunicorn wsgi:app
 ```

+## Important Note

+This project is for educational and personal learning purposes only.
+Only scan systems, websites, or networks that you own or have permission to test.
+Unauthorized scanning may be illegal or against the rules of the target system.

 ## Notes

-- Do not commit your virtual environment.
+* Do not commit your virtual environment folder.
-- Avoid committing the local SQLite database in `instance/`.
+* Avoid committing the local SQLite database inside `instance/`.
-- Generated reports can be committed if you want samples, but most projects keep them out of Git.
+* Generated reports can be committed if you want to provide samples, but most projects keep them out of Git.